-Thomas Jefferson School of Law is proud to offer this new fellowship program for incoming students who have a strong interest in pursuing a career in the ever expanding professional sports industry or in amateur or international sports.
+Thomas Jefferson School of Law is proud to offer this well-established fellowship program for incoming students who have a strong interest in pursuing a career in the ever expanding professional sports industry or in amateur or international sports.
 The Sports Law and Policy Fellows Program (SLP) welcomes incoming students whose experience and backgrounds as well as career aspirations are a good fit for the program.

 At most law schools, students have limited opportunities to take sports law courses and be involved in sports related externships.
 Our program provides opportunities for unique professional training and development opportunities.
 After completing their required first year courses at Thomas Jefferson, SLP Fellows receive preference in registering for all sports law courses, selected from our rich array of classes offered in sports law area.
 This class selection preference will enable SLP Fellows to take the three required courses in our sports law curriculum – professional sports law, amateur sports law, and international sports law – during the second year of law school.
 Fellows will also be able to select from more specialized courses in the sports law area, including courses such as collective bargaining in professional sports, infractions and compliance, Title IX in Athletics.
 This rich array of sports law courses is complemented by TJSL’s other strong programs, such as intellectual property, antitrust, labor and education law.